ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Introduction

-Existing works attempt to unify modalities by converting multimodal generation tasks into discrete token prediction tasks with vector quantization techniques~\citep{vqgan, chameleon, emu3, var} and training on the mixed sequences with a next-token prediction objective.
+To build the visual autoregressive model, existing works convert visual generation tasks into discrete token prediction tasks with vector quantization techniques~\citep{vqgan, chameleon, emu3, var} and training with a next-token prediction objective.
 However, approaching the continuous distribution requires huge vocabulary sizes and a high utilization rate~\citep{magvitv2, maskbit}, which is a complex objective.
-The information loss during vector quantization poses challenges for visual understanding tasks that require detailed information, such as the Optical Character Recognition task.

-As a first step for exploring a unified framework, we propose \OURS, an \textbf{A}utoregressive blockwise \textbf{C}onditional \textbf{Di}ffusion \textbf{T}ransformer that fuses the diffusion process with the autoregressive paradigm.
-At a high level, we extend the autoregressive units from the individual text token to blocks.
-The generation of each block can be formulated as a conditional diffusion process based on the previous block, where each block consists of visual patches of flexible size.
-As Fig.~\ref{fig:page1_fig} shows, for image generation, a block can be defined as a small part of the image, while for video, a block can be a frame or multiple frames.
+In this paper, we propose \OURS, an \textbf{A}utoregressive blockwise \textbf{C}onditional \textbf{Di}ffusion \textbf{T}ransformer that fuses the diffusion process with the autoregressive paradigm.
+Instead of relying on discrete tokens, we demonstrate that visual autoregressive generation can also be achieved using continuous visual features.
+At a high level, we extend the autoregressive units from the individual discrete token to blocks, where each block consists of visual patches of flexible size.
+The generation of each block can be formulated as a conditional diffusion process based on the previous block.
+As Fig.~\ref{fig:page1_fig} shows, for image generation, a block represents a small region of the image, whereas in video generation, a block can correspond to a single frame or multiple frames.